MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-customers.md

 This attribute is needed only for the [service principal](embed-service-principal.md) AuthenticationType.

 Fill in the **tenant** information with your azure tenant ID.
-You can get this information either from the [Azure AD portal](https://docs.microsoft.com/onedrive/find-your-office-365-tenant-id#use-the-azure-ad-portal) when signed into the Power BI service or using Powershell.
+You can get this information either from the [Azure AD admin center](/onedrive/find-your-office-365-tenant-id) when signed into the Power BI service or using Powershell.

 ### Run the application